cstyan/adbDocumentation/README.md

 8. We send full path of file we want to pull `sdcard/someFile.txt`
 9. Device sends us OKAY
-10. We send WRTE to device
+10. Device sends us WRTE
-11. We send STAT to the device, this contains some more data but I'm not sure what the data actually is.
-The link above seems to suggest the data would be the size of the filename among other things, but it doesn't make sense to send the size of the filename after we've already sent the filename.
+11. Device sends us STAT with stats about the file we want to pull
-12. Device sends us OKAY
+12. We send OKAY to device
-13. We send WRTE message to device
+13. We send WRTE to device
-14. We send RECV message to device
+14. We send RECV to device
 15. Device sends us OKAY
 16. We send WRTE to the device
 17. We send the path of the file we want again `sdcard/someFile.txt`